An automated door – every chicken keeper’s dream!

 - Door Weight

-Power Sources for Automatic Chicken Doors
+Power Sources for an Automatic Chicken Coop Door

-Most of us don’t have power supplies near our coops, so because of this most control boxes are battery powered.
+Most of us don’t have power supplies near our coops, so because of this, most control boxes are battery-powered.

-Battery power is a constant and reliable source where you don’t have to check anything much except the control box to ensure it functions.
+Battery power is a constant and reliable source where you don’t have to check anything except the control box to ensure it functions.

 The only drawback here is battery life.